dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 >>>>>>**Legend**: "Stock availability / %"
 >>>>>>**Show legend key** tag (appears as a white tick in a green field)
 >
->**MSR DV 15 - Monthly Stock Reporting / Stock availability / Last month / Health facility / Single value chart**
+>**MSR DV 15 - Monthly Stock Reporting / Stock availability / Last month / Health facility / Across items / Single value chart**
 >This report displays the stock availability (number of items with non-zero stock on hand divided by the total number of stock items) as percentage for the last month as a singel value chart with a legend.
 >
 >**Visualization type**: select "Single value"
->**Name \(*)**: "MSR DV 15 - Monthly Stock Reporting / Stock availability / Last month / Health facility / Single value chart"
+>**Name \(*)**: "MSR DV 15 - Monthly Stock Reporting / Stock availability / Last month / Health facility / Across items / Single value chart"
 >>**Series**
 >>>**Data**
 >>>>**Data Type**: "Indicators"